Lotus Cat Food Reviews

 The manufacturer uses the USA and Canada-sourced meat, as well as lamb from New Zealand.
 None of the products are exported from China – this is a great advantage.
 Also, there is a moderate amount of vegetables, berries, and fruits in each type of food.
 They serve as an extra source of fibers and antioxidants, which is important for cats of any age.
 I liked the fact that no soy and grains are used – it means the company cares about pets’ health.

 Despite seeing a very thought-through, healthy food formula, I found a few questionable ingredients.
 Note that each recipe contains salt.
 It’s somewhere in the middle of the contents list, which means there’s pretty much salt.
-If your cat is sterile or has kidney diseases, it might be dangerous.
+If your cat is sterile or has kidney diseases, it might be dangerous – you should use specialized food and kidney supplements.
 Yet, I haven’t found reviews stating that cats on the Lotus diet experienced any problems or had urolithiasis.

 |Does not contain artificial flavors or preservatives;Meat is the first ingredient;Has a moderate amount of vegetables and fruits;Kibbles are baked, which helps to preserve their nutritional value;It has a lot of good reviews.||Contains salt (above average);Contains potato starch (questionable ingredient);Expensive, but the cost is justified.|